TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 This file performs all of the steps needed to get everything running correctly, including runnning the `configure-kong.sh` script and setting the `$KONG_ENTRY` and `$KONG_ADMIN` environment variables.
 In order for these variables to remain set for the remainder of your terminal session, it needs to be run with the `source` command.

-Assuming you have the Docker daemon up and running, lets spin up our application:
+Assuming you have the Docker daemon up and running, let's spin up our application:

 ```shell
 ❯❯❯ source deploy.sh